mfcatgrep/Kmacsimize/README.md

 # Installation

-* Download the tarball and then in a terminal run `plasmapkg2 --install kmacsimize_beta.tar.gz`
+* Download the tarball from Releases section and then in a terminal run `plasmapkg2 --install Kmacsimize-v0.1.tar.gz`

 * Then in KDE configuration head over to  "Kwin script" section, and then activate the KMacsimize script